mpagli/GroovesharkRecommender/Recommender/Neighbor_Based_approach/README.md

 		Muse  -> score: 45.1682646791
 		Avenged Sevenfold  -> score: 44.6333900434

-The prediction make sense but we are loosing a lot of information by not taking into account the counts for each artists.
+The prediction make sense but we are loosing a lot of information by not taking into account the count for each artist.

 Another query: